-Corporate Reorganization and Share Consolidation
+Corporate Reorganization

-Pursuant to the terms of a share for share exchange agreement dated May 27, 2021, all shareholders of GH Research Ireland Limited exchanged each of the shares held by them for ordinary shares of GH Research PLC of the same share classes with the same shareholder rights as the shares held by them in GH Research Ireland Limited and, as a result, GH Research Ireland Limited became a wholly owned subsidiary of GH Research PLC.
-In addition, we will undertake a 2.50-for-one share consolidation of all of our ordinary shares of nominal value \$0.01 each into ordinary shares of nominal value \$0.025 each, which shall take effect immediately upon the SEC declaring this registration statement effective.
-Please see "Corporate Reorganization and Share Consolidation" beginning on page 103 for more information.
+Pursuant to the terms of a corporate reorganization to be effected prior to the completion of this offering, all shareholders of GH Research Ireland Limited will exchange each of the shares held by them for ordinary shares of GH Research PLC of the same share classes with the same shareholder rights as the shares held by them in GH Research Ireland Limited and, as a result, GH Research Ireland Limited will become a wholly owned subsidiary of GH Research PLC.
+Please see "Corporate Reorganization" beginning on page 103 for more information.